 Every unit has a 10-year unlimited cycle warranty, guaranteeing energy retention percentages.
 A warranty can protect your investment in case something goes wrong with your Powerwall.
 8MSolar can help you learn more about the extent of the warranty and what it’ll cover.

 4. Can You Add the Powerwall to an Existing System?

 Yes!
 8MSolar can add a Tesla Powerwall to an existing solar panel system.
 We can also design a new solar system and pre-wire it to be compatible with your solar PV system to make it compatible down the line.
 We’ll help customize a solution that works for your home or business.

 Choose 8MSolar as Your Certified Powerwall Installer

 Backup power is essential for solar customers when the electrical grid goes down or when your panels don’t produce enough energy at some points to meet your energy needs.
 The Tesla Powerwall can help you find a solution to your backup power needs.
-8MSolar is a certified Powerwall installer, so we have the training and expertise to install units for your home and business while adhering to inspection, quality and permit requirements.
+8MSolar is a Tesla Powerwall certified premier installer, so we have the training and expertise to install units for your home and business while adhering to inspection, quality and permit requirements.